vhugoc/chat-example/README.md

 yarn --save add express socket.io ejs
 ```

 Good, now we need to clone this project.
-Just clone it without the _package.json_ and run _node src/server_ in the project root folder.
+Just clone it without the _package.json_ and run _node server_ in the project root folder.

 #### Ok, now you are running a live chat example with NodeJS and Socket.IO.
 The next step is open it in your browser.
 Just type _localhost:3000_ and have some fun!
 You can also open it in an incognito window to start a chat with yourself.